contao/docs-archive/manual/en/05-system-administration/extensions.md

 Find the extension you want to install in the [Extension Repository][1] and download the .zip archive of the latest release.
 Then unzip the files and copy them to the `system/modules` folder.
-If the extension has public files, you must generate a [symbolic link][3] with the command `app/console contao:symlinks` in your command-line interface.
+If the extension has public files, you must generate a [symbolic link][4] with the command `app/console contao:symlinks` in your command-line interface.

-Then you must register your extension in `app/AppKernel.php` so that it can be taken into account by the system (see "Enable the extension" chapter).
-Finally, check the database with the [Contao install tool][4].
+Then you must register your extension in `app/AppKernel.php` so that it can be taken into account by the system (see "Enable the extension" chapter below).
+Finally, check the database with the [Contao install tool][5].

 When you have made all the installation procedure, you can clear the cache with the following command: `php app/console cache:clear -e=prod`.